purdah/montu/README.changelog.md

 - Add error code handling for the remote call.
 - Migrate test cases to be unit tests to remove the dependencies on Axios remote calls.

+## Task 6: Migrate the tests to use mocks rather than actual calls

+**Notes**:

+The existing tests relied on making actual calls out to the TomTom API.
+This is not ideal as it causes a dependency on an external service that may be unavailable due to an outage.

+Jest has a mocking mechanism that can be used to mock out the Axios calls.
+This allows for tesing of calling parameters, one of which is mentioned in requirement 2

+The unit tests for testing the call parameters identified an extra character in the Axios URL that was probably a typo but did not affect the call.
+This character was removed with no affect on the call.

+### Resolved tasks:

+- Add in test cases that returned values are passed down to the test case.
+- Create new type for Requirement 5
+- Add code for missing API key to throw an error
+- Migrate test cases to be unit tests to remove the dependencies on Axios remote calls.

+### Outstanding tasks:

+- Update the libraries to the latest versions - deal with breaking changes
+- Add error code handling for the remote call.
+- Add in parameters to limit search results to just Australian addresses